skingrabbers/.github/README.md

 ## About Us

 Skin Grabbers is at the forefront of innovation in the Counter-Strike skin market.
-Our team is dedicated to developing the most advanced skin sniping tools, designed to give traders and collectors a serious edge in the acquisition of some of the best deals, and rarest items on the market.
+Our team is dedicated to developing the most advanced skin sniping tools, designed to give traders and collectors a serious edge in the acquisition of some of the best deals and rarest items on the market.

 ## What We Offer